Rantzur1992/CLI-Rantz/README.md

 <b>This uses f literals thus requires python 3</b><br>

-To see how to use the CLI, do python3 main.py --help
+To see how to use the CLI, do python main.py --help